top of page

 Tanakh—Old Testament 39 books

 Uniplural—A uniplural noun can be used to indicate an object in the singular or plural sense.
-Example: The word sheep can be used to
+Example: The word sheep can be used to describe one sheep or many sheep.

 This article is drawn upon: